RadsammyT/SaladBind-Archive/README.md

 # ARCHIVE NOTES
 THIS REPO IS FOR PEOPLE WHO WANT TO CONTINUE USING SALADBIND.
 IT WILL BE SOMEWHAT MAINTAINED AND WILL HAVE THEIR MINERS UPDATED.
-IN THE FUTURE, THIS REPO MAY MEET THE SAME FATE AS THE ORIGINAL.
+IN THE FUTURE, ***THIS REPO MAY MEET THE SAME FATE AS THE ORIGINAL***.
 ALTERNATIVES FOR SALADBIND MAY COME UP IN THE MEANWHILE.

 [Try Salad in CLI](https://angaros.vercel.app/cli.html)